cpeditor/cpeditor/README.md

 <img src=https://i.imgur.com/31n9t8i.png height="80" width="80">

 CP Editor is a Native Qt based code editor writter in C++.
 It make you only focus on your code and automates the compilation, executing and testing.
-It even fetches testcases for you from web!
+It even fetches testcases for you from web and submit code on codeforces!

+Features:

+- Submit code on codeforces from Editor itself in any of 3 languages C++, Python or Java (requires cf-tools)
+- Parse any problem testcases from over 30+ online platforms (requires competitive companion browser extension)
+- Editor gives you veridict directly `AC`, `WA` or `**`(unknown).
+- Code formating using any tools of your choice like clang-format (requires the tool)
+- Fast and memory efficient.
+Runs flawless on low end devices.
+- Supports unlimited snippets in all 3 languages.
+- Cutomizable Hotkeys for every action in the editor.
+- Over 5 themes to choose from (Drakula, Monkai, Solarised, Solarised Dark and Light)
+- Open and manage as many tabs as you want.

 <img src=https://i.imgur.com/jKOtf6W.jpg width="85%">